B. B. King: 2006–2014

-In 2006, King went on a "farewell" world tour, although he remained active afterward.
+In 2006, King went on a farewell world tour although he remained active afterward.
 The tour was partly supported by Northern Irish guitarist, Gary Moore, with whom King had previously toured and recorded.
 It started in the United Kingdom and continued with performances at the Montreux Jazz Festival and in Zürich at the Blues at Sunset.
 During his show in Montreux at the Stravinski Hall, he jammed with Joe Sample, Randy Crawford, David Sanborn, Gladys Knight, Leela James, Andre Beeka, Earl Thomas, Stanley Clarke, John McLaughlin, Barbara Hendricks and George Duke.

-In June 2006, King was present at a memorial of his first radio broadcast at the Three Deuces Building in Greenwood, Mississippi, where an official marker of the Mississippi Blues Trail was erected.
-The same month, a groundbreaking was held for a new museum, dedicated to King, in Indianola, Mississippi.
+In June 2006, King was present at a memorial of his first radio broadcast at the Three Deuces Building in Greenwood, Mississippi where the Mississippi Blues Commission erected an official marker as part of the Mississippi Blues Trail.
+The same month, a groundbreaking was held for a new museum, dedicated to him, in Indianola, Mississippi.
 The B.B.
 King Museum and Delta Interpretive Center opened on September 13, 2008.

 In late October 2006, King recorded a concert album and video entitled B.B.
 King: Live at his B.B.
 King Blues Clubs in Nashville and Memphis.
-The video of the four-night production featured his regular B.B.
-King Blues Band and captured his show as he performed it nightly around the world.
-Released in 2008, they documented his first live performances in over a decade.
+The video of the four night production featured his regular band and captured his shows as he performed them nightly around the world.
+Released in 2008, they were his first performances in over a decade to be documented with a live album release.

 In 2007, King played at Eric Clapton's second Crossroads Guitar Festival and contributed the songs "Goin' Home", to Goin' Home: A Tribute to Fats Domino (with Ivan Neville's DumpstaPhunk) and "One Shoe Blues" to Sandra Boynton's children's album Blue Moo, accompanied by a pair of sock puppets in a music video for the song.